NaNcmyk/Noahs_ARTkives/README.md

    The "maverick" behavior of `<iframe></iframe>` was taken into account when writing this script.
 Iframes, which are essentially nested html documents within the main html document, have their own internal DOM strucure that can conflict with the external DOM of its parent page.
 In order for the browser's back button to behave as expected--that is, display a separate page that the user previously viewed on the website--an "intervention", so to speak, had to be put in place to prevent the browser from (unintentionally) backtracking through the user's playlist history within the current page (inside the YouTube player) when the main page's back button is clicked.

+1. 🦓 **_animal_puns.js_** (and **_artists.json_**)

+    Note, the `type="module"` in the `<script>` tag.
+We will need to export three things from this file for **_paint.js_**'s `exportImg` function:

+   --> 1. the `data` variable
+   --> 2. the `getData` function
+   --> 3. and the `getFileName` function

+    This script is responsible for fetching a random animal pun artist name from **_artists.json_**, and then reformatting it as a file name for the _.png_ that users can download from the **_make.html_** page--if they choose to save a copy of their artwork.

+    The majority of the *animal names* in **artists.json** were taken from [Ahhabrand's Zooseum](https://www.ahhabrands.com/collections/zooseum/).
+I compiled the punny names into a *.csv* file, and then used [Online CSV Tools](https://onlinecsvtools.com/convert-csv-to-json) to turn it into JSON.

+    I may have made this more complicated than it needed to be--this is such a tiny detail--but! it was good practice of `async`, `await`, `fetch`, and working with JSON data...
+In the original project, the default file name for the download was simply, _your_masterpiece.png_.
+But that was *sooo 2021*, I was compelled to elevate this a bit for 2023.
+This is ART, after all 😉

+    --> `data` - A global reference to the data is necessary if we want to use it in a separate script, without having to go through the process of fetching the data and awaiting the response from the `fetch`.
+This variable is initialized as an empty string, but once the JSON data is ready, its value is updated by `getData`.
+    --> `getFileName` - The function is responsible for converting JSON data into a formatted string:
+      + forces string to lowercase
+      + removes dashes & special characters--e.g., apostrophes--where needed
+      + and adds underscores between words

+      It returns the final version of the file name: *[a || an]_[formatted animal pun artist name]_original.png*.
+If, for whatever reason, there is an issue with the data passed in, the fallback file name will be: *a_pigcasso_original.png*.

+    --> `getData` -  This is an `async` function that fetches data from **_artists.json_**.
+Once the data is ready, it then passes it to `getFileName` for processing.

 1. 🎨 **_paint.js_**

+    Note, the `type="module"` in the `<script>` tag, as we will need to import the three above-mentioned dependencies from **_animal_puns.js_**.

     This script powers the mighty painting app of _make.html_.
 This program was written to respond to both mouse and touch events by listening to pointer events--which now have [full cross-browser support](https://caniuse.com/?search=pointermove) (including IE 11 🎉).
 The various features of this program have been separated into 10 different functions based on their specific functionality: